 Keeping partners organized in a Google spreadsheet and emails is likely not the most efficient way to manage your time.
-But with the right PRM you’ll have a major leg up on the competition because you’ll establish yourself as a serious player who understands the needs of channel partners.
-As we’ve said, the first step in nurturing a long-lasting, profitable, and productive partner relationship is developing a system that works for your partners.
+But with the right PRM you’ll have a major leg up on the competition as a serious player who understands the needs of channel partners.

 Think about it in terms of those five pitfalls vendors face when trying to recruit partners:

-- Unclear or low-value offering: A partner program through Allbound will have a clear track laid out, and partners will know exactly what they’re getting, how they can register deals, and how they can perform any organizational task.
+- Unclear or low-value offering: A channel program using Allbound will have a clear track laid out in which partners will know exactly what they’re getting, how to register deals, and how to perform any organizational task.

-- Lack of support: Allbound provides a dedicated customer success manager, so you already have someone who knows your portal, your company, and your market.
+- Lack of support: Allbound provides a dedicated customer success manager to provide assistance and insights based on your portal, company, and market.

 - Too many manual processes: PRM allows for automation of every part of the partner lifecycle, including marketing automation and delivery.

 - Co-branding is difficult: Co-branding with Allbound is extremely simple.
-The assets that can be co-branded are provided and the logos are implemented with simple drag-and-drop tools, so it’s quick, easy, and simple.
+The assets that can be co-branded are provided and the logos are implemented with simple drag-and-drop tools, so it’s quick and easy.
 You can also control which partners can and cannot utilize the co-branding feature.